New Tax Regime vs Old - What Should You Pick? - Somu & Associates

 Default Regime Since FY 2023-24

 The New Tax Regime has been the default option from FY 2023-24 onward.
 If you want to continue under the Old Regime instead, you must submit your return before the due date while making that choice.
-You're free to switch between the two regimes each year, based on whichever works out better for you.
 For filing timelines, see our guide on Essentials for Filing Income Tax Returns.

 Common Questions